-Note: The Reading Time corresponds to the time when the reading was taken, based on the magnetometer's internal clock.
+Note: The Reading Time corresponds to the time when the reading was taken, based on the magnetometer's internal clock, and requires that the magnetometer's clock be synchronized to the GPS clock.
+Beginning in 2023, the GPS-Enabled isolation transceiver handles magnetometer time synchronization to GPS-based UTC time.